getodk/docs/docs/security.rst

 Data on server (Central)
 ~~~~~~~~~~~~~~~~~~~~~~~~
 :doc:`ODK Central <central-intro>` is used by project managers to manages forms, submissions, users and more.
-Servers can contain large datasets including personally-identifiable information (PII) like GPS locations, photos, phone numbers, and more.
+Servers can contain large datasets including Personally-Identifiable Information (PII) like GPS locations, photos, phone numbers, and more.

 The primary threats we consider: